Russia says it's withdrawing some troops following exercises around Ukraine, but major drills continue - KESQ

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Uliana Pavlova reported from Moscow, while CNN’s Ivana Kottasová reported and wrote from Kyiv.
+CNN’s Uliana Pavlova and Nathan Hodge reported from Moscow, while CNN’s Ivana Kottasová, Tim Lister and Olga Voytovich reported from Kyiv.

 Comments